yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 ```

-Then change to the root user to get full file access.
+Switch to the root user to get full file access.

 ```
 sudo -i